kaml89/super-store/README.md

 # super-store

-E-commerce project built in React using create-react-app CLI.
-List of functionalities includes:
+Skeleton of E-commerce app built in React using create-react-app CLI.
+As of now list of functionalities includes:
-* Search through list of items
+* Authentication system based on JWT stored in localStorage.
-* Find items that are on sale
+* Finding items that are on sale
-* Add items to shopping cart
+* Adding items to shopping cart
-* Navigate to items' pages
+* Navigating to items' pages
+* Basic admin dashboard that enables modifying and adding new products to the store.

-App is using data from [store-api](https://github.com/kaml89/store-api), external API I created
+App is using data from [store-api](https://github.com/kaml89/store-api), external API I created using NodeJS and MongoDB.

+Live preview on Netlify [super-store](https://adoring-curran-b9489f.netlify.app/)

+### Credentials for testing admin:

+**Email:** ```test@test.com```
+**Password:** ```qwerty123```

 ## Technologies